 Cats are great companions and can make you laugh with their silly antics.
 Some will talk to you and others will nag you till you let them sit on your lap or insist on sitting on your laptop.
 If you are thinking of adopting a cat there’s are things to think about and things you should know.

 Here are 7 tips for owning a cat or rather, being owned by a cat

 - Cats need a clean litter box, fresh water, and grooming assistance.
 If you can’t brush a cat everyday then maybe a short haired cat would be better for you.
 If you aren’t home a lot due to work and other activities, look for an adult cat who is older and doesn’t need as much play time as a kitten or young cat.
-Invest in toys, climbing trees, and definitely make some time each day to play and give attention to your cat after you get home.
+Invest in toys, climbing trees, and definitely make time each day to play and give attention to your cat after you get home.

-3: Once you have chosen your new feline friend, make an appointment for a checkup at a vet.
+- Once you have chosen your new feline friend, make an appointment for a checkup at a vet.
 Ask your friends who they like and read some reviews of the vets in your area to find one that sounds good.
 A checkup is a good way to make sure your new friend is healthy or if he needs any shots that he did not get at the shelter or rescue.

-4: When choosing litter for the litter box read the labels.
+- When choosing litter for the litter box read the labels.
 Some litters are processed with chemicals that can be harmful for you and your cat.
 The natural ones such as pine, corn, wheat, and paper are safer for the environment and for your cat.
 Some of them are biodegradable and can be flushed which makes cleanup easier and faster.

-5: Cats like to play no matter how old they are so invest in a few different types of toys.
+- Cats like to play no matter how old they are so invest in a few different types of toys.
 Each cat has a preference.
 Some like balls and furry things that move around on the floor while other cats like things that can move around in the air like it’s a bug.
 My one cat likes a toy called Cat Dancer and my other cat prefers ping pong balls.